ofnote/lightex/README.md

 - On the pains of ML experimentation
   - an article from [wandb](https://www.wandb.com/articles/iteratively-fine-tuning-neural-networks-with-weights-biases)

-Most current (July 2019 end) tools focus on the *logger* component and provide selective `qviz` components. `kubeflow` and `polyaxon` are tied to the (k8s) *dispatcher*.
+Most current (2019 Q3) tools focus on the *logger* component and provide selective `qviz` components. `kubeflow` and `polyaxon` are tied to the (k8s) *dispatcher*.
 Every tool has its own version of config management — mostly *yaml* based, where config types are absent or have a non-nested config class.
 Config-specific languages have been also proposed (ksonnet, sonnet, gin).